ethanborg91/gitmetrics/docs/journeys.md

-# CommitMood · User Journeys
+# GitMEtrics · User Journeys

 _A lightweight reference that keeps the core product flows crystal‑clear while you build._